-- Please complete the Daily Clinic Numbers Form (Appendix I) and email it to Info@worldmissionpartners.org - Your payment included a tip for your house staff.
-If the service was great, an extra tip would be welcomed. - If your liked your driver, please tip him. \$40.00USD is an average tip from a small group. - Tip your luggage handlers \$2.00USD per bag but not more than \$10.00USD for the group. - Please check the house carefully so that you do not leave anything behind. - Make sure you have your Passport. - Food and Duty Free Shops are available near the departure gates.
+- Please complete the Daily Clinic Numbers Form (Appendix I) and email it to Info@worldmissionpartners.org - Please tip your driver \$10 -20 USD per person. - Tip your luggage handlers \$2.00USD per bag. - A tip has been included for the house staff at Casa De Campo, however, if they went above and beyond please tip accordingly. - Please tip your interpreters at the end of the trip or your last day in the clinic.
+Their salary is \$45 per day.
+Any amount you give them will be a huge blessing for them. - Please check the house carefully so that you do not leave anything behind. - Make sure you have your Passport. - Food and Duty Free Shops are available near the departure gates.